Data Protection Strategies

 • Hybrid Storage: Merging local and cloud solutions, this method offers the best of both worlds.
 It ensures data is readily accessible while securely stored offsite, enhancing resilience against various threats.

-Incorporating insights from case studies, such as the implementation of self-service recovery portals and the importance of having an team ready within 24 hours, further illustrates the effectiveness of these recovery strategies and the layered restoration approaches that bolster overall cybersecurity resilience.
+Incorporating insights from case studies, such as the implementation of self-service recovery portals and the importance of having an IT team ready within 24 hours, further illustrates the effectiveness of these recovery strategies and the layered restoration approaches that bolster overall cybersecurity resilience.

 The central node represents the main topic of backup methods.
 Each branch shows a different method, and the sub-branches provide quick insights into their characteristics.
 This layout helps you see how each method differs and what advantages they offer.